 When you apply for insurance through the Healthcare Marketplace, you are asked to estimate your income in the upcoming year.
 Many people don’t know what their income will be.
 In this case, the instructions say, “Just do your best to make a realistic estimate.”

 A lot of people think: “I’ll just guess really low.
 Low is good!”
 Sounds logical, but it doesn’t always work that way.
 Low can be bad!
-If your income is too low, in some states you can get Medicaid, but in some states there is no Medicaid expansion so you can’t get any insurance at all.
+Some states did not expand Medicaid, so if you guess to low, you can’t get any insurance at all.

 If this happened to you, it is helpful to know the minimum income requirements for Healthcare Marketplace.
 (Scroll down for the chart.
 Boy did I have to look forever for this link.
 They do not like to give you this information.
 These numbers are for 2016, may be a little higher now).